Tap to close

 A clearing agency is an entity that acts as an intermediary in transactions between buyers and sellers of securities, guaranteeing the completion of trades and managing the associated risks.
 CDS Clearing and Depository Services Inc. (CDS) is Canada's primary clearing and settlement agency for equity, debt, and money market securities.
 Upon a trade being matched on a marketplace, CDS becomes the central counterparty to both the buyer and the seller, eliminating bilateral counterparty credit risk.
 The CDS also maintains a central depository for securities, holding most publicly traded Canadian securities in book-entry form.

-Civil Liability and Enforcement
+Civil Liability & Enforcement.

 Statutory Civil Liability